 3. Try Baking Soda

-Do note that this remedy isn’t for everyone.
-Baking soda can be too harsh for some skin types, so first check how your skin reacts to it.
+Note: Baking soda can be too harsh for some skin types, so first check how your skin reacts to it.
 Do an allergy test on a small patch of skin before using it all over your face.

 4. Get Rid Of Dead Skin With Sugar